LimJY03/WebScraping/README.md

 # WebScraping

-This repository contains a collection of web scraping projects along with the the data sets generated.
+This repository contains a collection of web scraping projects along with the data sets generated.

 The **00\.
 Theories** folder contains some theories, code of conducts and many more that are related to Web Scraping.